An Investigation of Tumor Metabolism in Patients Undergoing Surgical Resection

 * Spanish-speaking patients will be eligible

-* Pre-operative brain MR imaging suggestive of a brain tumor
+* Pre-operative brain MR imaging suggestive of a brain tumor or pre-operative imaging showing a tumor or biopsy of a tumor mass prior to planned resection of the mass

 * Patient able and willing to provide informed consent or legal parent or guardian willing and able to provide informed consent for patient under age 18.